 Matt completed his Doctorate of Musical Arts (DMA) in trombone performance and pedagogy at the University of Iowa.
-He is currently the adjunct low brass professor at Central College in Pella, IA, Cornell College in Mt.
+He is currently the adjunct low brass professor at Cornell College in Mt.
 Vernon, IA, Kirkwood Community College (trombone) and elementary beginning band for eight hours at Bennett Elementary School.
-He also maintains a private studio with brass players ranging from beginning to advanced and stays active performing in various ensembles including the Eastern Iowa Brass Band, Cedar Rapids Municipal Band, and currently BTA-Brass Transit Authority.
+He also maintains a private studio with brass players ranging from beginning to advanced and stays active performing in various ensembles including the Cedar Rapids Municipal Band, Durward Ensemble, Eastern Iowa Brass Band, and BTA-Brass Transit Authority.
 Additionally, he serves as a substitute musician with the Des Moines Symphony, Peoria Symphony, and Waterloo-Cedar Falls Symphony.
 He has also performed with Cedar Rapids, Quad City, Ottumwa, and Gasdsen Symphony Orchestra (AL).

 Before moving to Iowa, Matt taught in Tennessee in the Warren County School district, teaching for a total of two years.
 The first year Matt taught elementary music, K-6, the second year he taught middle school band while assisting the high school band.

 Primary teachers include: David Gier, George Broussard, David Perkel, and James Roberts.

 NEW ORLEANS BRASS BAND TRADITIONS AND POPULAR MUSIC: ELEMENTS OF STYLE IN THE MUSIC OF MAMA DIGDOWN’S BRASS BAND AND YOUNGBLOOD BRASS BAND